feincms/django-auto-admin-fieldsets/README.md

 ## Configuration Options

 - `remaining_fields_placeholder`: The placeholder string to look for in your fieldsets (default: `"__remaining__"`)

-- The function also respects the standard Django admin configuration options:
+The function also respects the standard Django admin configuration options.
+If you do not want a field to appear in the resulting `fieldsets`, add it to the standard `exclude` list.
-  - `exclude`: Fields that should not be displayed in the admin
-  - `readonly_fields`: Fields that should be displayed as read-only

 ## Development